mako-framework/docs/02_routing_and_controllers/04_response.md

 		$stream->flush('Hello, world!');
 	});

-> This might not work as expected as some webservers will buffer the output before sending it.
+> This might not work as expected as some webservers and reverse proxies will buffer the output before sending it.

-> Also make sure to disable Apache's mod_deflate for pages that send chunked data as it will scew up the output.